irisfaustina/langchain-playground/README.md

 # langchain-setup

-Setup and basic tutorials for Langchain, Langgraph, and Langsmith frameworks.
+Setup tutorials for Langchain, Langgraph, and Langsmith frameworks with Jupyter Notebook.